maralorn/nix-output-monitor/README.md

 ## Caveats

 This will fail in unexpected and expected ways. nix-output-monitor receives most it's information from parsing nix-build output.
 The parser might be to strict or to loose for use cases I didn‘t think of.
-Then *the numbers display will be off*!
+Then **the numbers displayed will be off**!

 Terminal clearing and reprinting is brittle.
 It might fail with your terminal or terminal width.
 This program also makes assumptions like your nix-store is at "/nix/store" or that every derivation has an output at "out".

 The formatting code is a mess and has no tests, so feel free to tell me about any corner cases where it breaks.

-*The output will only refresh, when nix prints a new line.* This mean the timer will feel laggy.
+**The output will only refresh, when nix prints a new line.** This mean the timer will feel laggy.
 But in a sense it isn‘t.
 Actually nom seems to be quite efficient.

 Lukily I don‘t think this program screw up anything more than your terminal.